 The Obsession Nandina from the Southern Living Plant Collection is a new and unusual variety of the classic Nandina domestica.
 The Obsession features unique scarlet-red young foliage and blue-green mature foliage.
-This unusual foliage brings tremendous texture and appeal to any landscape or container garden.
-The Obsession Nandina is particularly hardy and its naturally compact growth habit won't require any extra pruning.
-Although, pruning in early spring is perfectly fine by gardener’s discretion, and can help assure consistent growth.
+This gorgeous medley brings tremendous texture and color-appeal to any landscape or container garden all year long!
+This is because it's naturally evergreen, so it won't leave your landscape barren once winter rolls around.

-Expect this reliable shrub to max out at 3-4′ H x W. This contrasts with traditional nandinas that are known for getting tall and leggy.
-Naturally evergreen, the Obsession Nandina won’t leave your landscape barren once winter rolls around.
+It's particularly hardy in favorable landscapes and it has a naturally compact growth habit that doesn't require any extra pruning.
+Expect this shrub to max out at 3-4' H x 3-4' W. This is a welcome change from traditional nandinas that are known for getting tall and leggy.

 Space Your Obsession Nandina 2 feet apart for a seamless planting.
 Otherwise, plant them 5+ feet apart to leave space between shrubs.

 Try planting this Southern Living plant with brilliantly colored plants.
 The Everillo Carex is a fantastic contrast candidate that features long grass-like, bright yellow-green foliage that contrasts very well with the Obsession's upright, spade-shaped leaves.
 Another great choice is the Neverland Agapanthus.
 It features bright variegated foliage straps and lavender purple flower stalks that really pop with darker foliage.

 Planting a sunny mixed garden bed?
 This variety accents beautifully with Sunshine Ligustrum.
 Feel free to let them both grow freely too.
 Throw in a few naturally rounded boxwoods, like the Baby Gem Boxwood, and you've got quite a low-maintenance garden display on your hands.